This is the multi-page printable view of this section. Click here to print.

 You can select a snapshot to delete.
 To delete a snapshot, follow these steps.

-1. All Services > Compute > Virtual Server Click the menu.
-Go to the Service Home page of Virtual Server.
+1. Click the All Services > Compute > Virtual Server menu.
+Navigate to the Service Home page of Virtual Server.

 2. Click the Block Storage menu.
 Go to the Block Storage List page.

-3. Block Storage list page, select the resource to be moved, and then click the More > Move Volume button at the top left of the list.
+3. On the Block Storage List page, after selecting the resource to migrate, click the More > Migrate Volume button at the top left of the list.

-4. When the pop-up window for volume migration appears, check the volume name you want to migrate and click the Confirm button.
+4. When the popup indicating volume transfer opens, verify the volume name you want to transfer, then click the Confirm button.

-5. When the popup window for previous completion opens, click the Confirm button.
+5. When the pop‑up for previous completion opens, click the Confirm button.
 The Volume Transfer ID and Approval Key information will be downloaded as a text file.

-6. The volume will be changed to Awaiting Transfer status.
+6. The volume changes to Awaiting Transfer state.

 Caution